oris-tool/pyramis-evaluation-rep-pkg/README.md

 ```
 mvn exec:java -Dexec.mainClass="it.unifi.hierarchical.epew25.GTGenerator"
 ```
-This command will generate the Ground Truth in the "POSTP_GT" folder.
+This command will generate the Ground Truth (GT) in the "POSTP_GT" folder.

 **Important Notes**:
 - To skip processing time, use the pre-computed GT files in `GT`